 Almost 1 in 3 schools has been damaged, destroyed or occupied.
 More than 15,000 children have been recruited to fight.
 A teenage girl in South Sudan is three times more likely to die in childbirth than complete primary school.
 About 1 million children are believed to be in psychosocial distress.

-Severe weather early this year has worsened the suffering: Learn about how the 2016 El Niño climate crisis affected South Sudan and other countries throughout eastern Africa.
+Severe weather early this year has worsened the suffering: Learn about IRUSA’s climate crisis aid work for South Sudan and other countries throughout eastern Africa

 Islamic Relief is working to help alleviate suffering in South Sudan.